micmejia/bible-dump/AMPC/Revelation/Rev 22.md

 The [Holy] Spirit and the bride (the church, the true Christians) say, Come!
 And let him who is listening say, Come!
-And let everyone come who is thirsty [who is painfully conscious of his need [^d]of those things by which the soul is refreshed, supported, and strengthened]; and whoever [earnestly] desires to do it, let him come, take, appropriate, _and_ drink the water of Life without cost.
+And let everyone come who is thirsty [who is painfully conscious of his need of those things by which the soul is refreshed, supported, and strengthened]; and whoever [earnestly] desires to do it, let him come, take, appropriate, _and_ drink the water of Life without cost.